aleksmilivojevic/signal-deck/signaldeck-ios-app/README.md

 # Signal Deck for iPhone

+Coming soon the app store possibly - but until then:

 Signal Deck is a SwiftUI probability, statistics, and quantitative-finance quiz app.
 It includes configurable quizzes, generated question variants, a learning center, custom cards, personal decks, quiz history, recovery codes, and trophies.

 ## Requirements